grz0zrg/fsynth/documentation/mk/docs/tutorials/feedback.md

 ## About

-Feedback is a powerful feature which allow Fragment to have access to the previously rendered frame.
+Feedback is a powerful feature which allow Fragment access to the previously rendered frame.

 The previously rendered frame can then be manipulated in the main fragment and displayed back generating a feedback loop, effects such as **delay**, **reverberation** etc. can be produced that way.